Why is Emotional Intelligence Important in the Workplace? | ICBI

 We have always been taught to sharpen our IQs for a successful career in the future.
 While high intelligence comes in handy for success, it alone isn’t going to do good in today’s world.
 Clubbing IQ with high emotional intelligence is necessary to stand out from the crowd!

-Emotional intelligence refers to the ability to recognise your own and others’ emotions with the motive to understand their effects on your surroundings.
-This understanding is important for guiding our feelings and thoughts to utilise them to facilitate our thinking and becoming successful professionally.
+Understanding what is emotional intelligence — the ability to recognize your own and others’ emotions with the motive to understand their effects on your surroundings — is crucial.
+This understanding is important for guiding our feelings and thoughts to utilize them to facilitate our thinking and becoming successful professionally.

 Further, several studies started to test whether this theory works or not and suggested that our emotional intelligence does, in fact, affect how well we can communicate with our colleagues.
-It also impacts how well we can manage stress or conflicts at the workplace.
+It also influences our ability to effectively manage stress or conflicts in the workplace.
 This is linked to how well we perform in our jobs, enhancing our job satisfaction.
 Some people suggest that a high emotional intelligence rate equates to better leadership abilities, interpersonal functioning and stress management.
 This is why every working professional should be aware of and master the five components of emotional intelligence.

 What are the Five Components of Emotional Intelligence in the Workplace?